 YouTube Video: Paddling The Boquet

-Introduction To My Presentation At Wilderness Paddlers’ Conference
+Introduction At The Wilderness Paddlers’ Conference

 Background of Rod MacIver, Artist and Founder